jhbeskow/Feedly-Export-Save4Later/README.md

 # Scripts
 "Save Saved Entries": use for "Saved For Later"
-"Save All Entries": use for any other page

 NOTE: You must switch off SSL (http rather than https) or jQuery won't load!